vivekkanaujiyaaa/chat-app/README.md

 # Chat App
-A real-time chat app in NodeJS with login &amp; registration
+A real-time chat app in NodeJS
 _Built by :_ **Aditya Krishnakumar**